Our website uses cookies for statistical purposes.

 The Court of First Instance of the High Court by a jury handles serious criminal offences such as murder, rape, armed robbery and some drug offences.
 The District Court deals with more serious criminal cases except for murder, manslaughter and rape.
 The District Court judge sits without a jury in criminal trials.

-An accused individual who is not content with the magistrate’s decision can apply to the same magistrate (within 14 days) for a review of a decision.
+An accused individual who is not content with the magistrate’s decision can apply to the same magistrate (within 14 days) for a review of the decision.
 If he is still not satisfied, he may appeal using the usual route, by means of submitting the appeal to the Court of First Instance (applying directly to the Court of First Instance is also an option, with no mandatory need to first ask for a review from the magistrate).

 The Juvenile Court is the one to receive cases in which young individuals (children under the age of 14 years or adolescents between 14 and 16 years) have been charged with an offence other than homicide.
-In these cases, a permanent magistrate seating is especially constituted.
+In these cases, a permanent magistrate’s seating is especially constituted.

 The criminal law in Hong Kong is enforced in a manner that will guarantee the preservation of important legal rights such as the presumption of innocence, the right to legal representation as well as the burden of proof that falls onto the prosecution.